cadmiumkitty/rdfpandas/README.rst

 RdfPandas
 =========

 RdfPandas is a module providing RDF support for Pandas.
-It consists of two simple functions for graph conversion, one is to create DataFrame from RDFLib Graph data, and another one to create Graph data from DataFrame.
+It consists initially of a simple function for graph conversion to create RDFLib Graph data from Pandas DataFrame.

 The graph data can then be serialized using RDFLib serialize method on the graph.